NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 - `EdrNetworkUserConfig` and `EdrNetworkConfig`, for `edr-simulated` networks.
 - `HttpNetworkUserConfig` and `HttpNetworkConfig`, for `http` networks.

-To do it, open `packages/plugin/src/type-extensions.ts`, and let's replace the code above the one we added in the previous section, so that the entire file looks like this:
+Open `packages/plugin/src/type-extensions.ts` and replace the code above the section we added previously.
+The entire file should look like this:

 ```ts{4,8,12,16}
 import "hardhat/types/config";